Start9Labs/documentation/site/source/guides/misc-guides/lan-ff.rst

         Most Debian-based distributions (Debian, Linux Mint, PopOS, Ubuntu, etc) will require the following setup.
 If you run Arch, CentOS, Garuda, Fedora, etc, then you may skip all the way down to :ref:`Restart Firefox<restart-ff>`.

         For each Mozilla-based application (Firefox, Firefox ESR, LibreWolf, Thunderbird, etc) you plan on using, you will need to complete the following guide.
-This is in order for them to trust your Start9 server's CA certificate directly from your Linux distribution's certificate trust store.
+This is in order for them to trust your Start9 server's root CA certificate directly from your Linux distribution's certificate trust store.

         #.
 Select the hamgurger menu, then *Settings*, then search for "*security devices*", then select "*Security Devices...*"